 Perhaps the most important thing you should know off the top is that Morocco has rolled back all of its previous Covid 19 policies that have effected travelers since the beginning of the health emergency.
 There are no longer requirements for vaccine passes or proof of vaccine nor are there requirements for PCR tests.
 Travel to Morocco is now completely normalized.

 That said, Covid 19 continues to circulate and be of concern.
 What follows here is information that may be of help to you as you plan or consider travel to Morocco.

 As you are hopefully well aware of by now, the COVID 19 (aka coronavirus) pandemic has adversely affected all of us — from the distant shores of Thailand to the maze of souks in the old Marrakesh medina.
 Brave first responders, nurses and doctors have put their lives on the line amidst a severe lack of proper safety gear.
 Restaurants and cafes are shuttered and literally, millions of people are now out of work and have lost their livelihoods.
 The travel industry, as you know, has been hit particularly hard.
-Here, you’ll find a collection of information concerning the COVID 19 in Morocco, our position, our related policies, and general travel outlook for Morocco.

 With COVID 19 Still Circulating, Can I Still Book a Tour to Morocco?

 Morocco reopened its borders on February 7, 2022.
 Travel quickly resumed for many of those eager to meet friends and family, as well as those who had been putting off that trip of a lifetime for so long!
 So yes… you can definitely book a tour to Morocco!